 For more web-based data, see the KIDS COUNT Data Center (http://datacenter.kidscount.org/nm) and the NM Community Data Collaborative Public Maps Gallery (http://berncohealthcouncil.org/public-maps-gallery/index.html).

-Christine Hollis oversees Connecting Data to Action and New Mexico KIDS COUNT—both programs of New Mexico Voices for Children.
-Email Christine at email@example.com to request a Connecting Data to Action presentation with CHR data in your community.
+Chris Hollis oversees Connecting Data to Action and New Mexico KIDS COUNT—both programs of New Mexico Voices for Children.